 The identification of potential adverse effects, indicators and parameters to be monitored will vary from case to case, depending on the LMO and the characteristics of the receiving environment.
 These will be contingent upon specific risk questions and scenarios that were established during the risk assessment (see steps 1-5 of the Roadmap) and on the protection goals and biosafety legislation or policies of each country.

-The indicators (e.g. species, populations, groups of species, environmental processes, etc.) and parameters (i.e. a component to be measured in the observation of an indicator) chosen are ideally those that can best detect changes that could lead to the potential adverse effects identified during the steps of the risk assessment.
+The indicators (e.g. species, populations, groups of species, environmental processes, etc.) and parameters (i.e. a component to be measured in the observation of an indicator) chosen are ideally those that can best reliably detect changes that could lead to the potential adverse effects identified during the steps of the risk assessment and at sensitivities to avoid an adverse effect at the scale of the release.

 Points to consider in the identification of potential adverse effects or protection goals: